pwillworth/dfkreport/README.md

 I kept this in mind during development, and engineered things in such a way as the fiat currency is always parameterized so it would be easier to add in later, but at this time everything is defaulted to USD.
 Later enhancement could be done to build out the interface components for currency selection and enhancement of price lookup mechanisms to convert for it, but it is not capable at the time of submission/deadline.

 ### Extra bonus
 This is not called out in the bounty, but I thought it might be useful to include a feature for different cost basis calculation methods, so that is added as a bonus feature for the report options.
+Another bonus is inclusion of some fun facts on the Summary tab people might like.
+Everyone probably wants to know how many bloaters they pulled in last month!

 ## Usage
 Usage help is available on the sites help page [Help](https://dfkreport.cognifact.com/help.py)